Some of the links on this site are affiliate links. Read our full disclaimer here.

 - It diversifies your portfolio

-- You can earn money from rents paid or a percentage of crop yield
+- You can earn money from the rent paid or a percentage of crop yield

-- In addition, it is likely investors will see increases in the value of the land
+- In addition, investors will likely see increases in the value of the land

 - Low correlation to the stock market

-While there are certainly benefits, there are also some unique risk factors with farmland that do not apply to other investments out there.
+While there are certainly benefits, some unique risk factors with farmland do not apply to other investments.
 For example, risk of pests/infestation of crops or weather risk.
 All of this must be considered before investing.